yutsareva/Visual-Math/README.md

 # VisualMath

-Clone the rep and just open HTML file in browser. grafar build is already added - https://github.com/thoughtspile/Grafar/
+Clone the rep and open HTML file in browser.

+Grafar build is already added - https://github.com/thoughtspile/Grafar/

+To see the pages right now go to https://yutsareva.github.io/VisualMath/